-In the Clojure programing language you can find a concept of Agents, the purpose of which is to protect mutable data that need to be shared across threads.
+In the Clojure programing language you can find a concept of Agents, the purpose of which is to that need to be shared across threads.
 Agents hide the data and protect it from direct access.
-Clients can only send commands (functions) to the agent.
-The commands will be serialized and processed against the data one-by-one in turn.
-With the commands being executed serially the commands do not need to care about concurrency and can assume the data is all theirs when run.
-Although implemented differently, GPars Agents, called Agent, fundamentally behave like actors.
+Cli commands (functions) to the agent.
+The commands will be serialized and processed against the turn.
+With the commands being executed serially the commands do not need to care about conci assume the data is all theirs when run.
+Although implemented differently, GPars Agents, called A behave like actors.
 They accept messages and process them asynchronously.
-The messages, however, must be commands (functions or Groovy closures) and will be executed inside the agent.
-After reception the received function is run against the internal state of the Agent and the return value of the function is considered to be the new internal state of the Agent.
+The messages, h commands (functions or Groovy closures) and will be executed inside the agent.
+After reception run against the internal state of the Agent and the return value of the function is considered to be of the Agent.

-Essentially, agents safe-guard mutable values by allowing only a single agent-managed thread to make modifications to them.
-The mutable values are not directly accessible from outside, but instead requests have to be sent to the agent and the agent guarantees to process the requests sequentially on behalf of the callers.
-Agents guarantee sequential execution of all requests and so consistency of the values.
+Essentially, agents safe-guard mutable values by allowing only a single agent-managed thread to them.
+The mutable values are not directly accessible from outside, but instead requests har agent and the agent guarantees to process the requests sequentially on behalf of the callers.
+Ag sequential execution of all requests and so consistency of the values.